stackbitsales/twin-cities-makeup-0e0bd/content/pages/faq.md

           approve.
 The timeline will list each girls start/end time for services, and ensures the bride that timing will flow perfectly for her wedding day.
-      - question: When should the consultation be booked?
-How far in advance?
+      - question: Cancelling services 3 weeks before the wedding day?
         answer: >-
           The consultations are done about 5-6 weeks prior to the wedding day and are held at Lisa’s studio.
 Consultations are done Monday-Friday